-- · Individuals with disabilities - · Individuals from economically disadvantaged families, including foster children - · Individuals preparing for non-traditional fields - Individuals with limited English proficiency - Single parents - Displaced homemakers not including dependent children under the age of 24
+- · Individuals with disabilities - Individuals from economically disadvantaged families, including foster children - · Individuals preparing for non-traditional fields - Individuals with limited English proficiency - Single parents - Displaced homemakers not including dependent children under the age of 24 - Individuals who are experiencing homelessness - · Armed forces or active duty dependents

 Services include programs that will enhance or improve the academic, technical and employability skills of special population students.
-For more information please contact the Accessibility Services/Special Populations Coordinator at 770.824.5241 or specialpopulations@westgatech.edu.
+For more information, please contact the Special Populations Coordinator at 770.537-6024 or jessica.simmerson@westgatech.edu .